KBaris23/baris.e125.github.io/README.md

 ### Scenario 1: The Trolley Problem
 <div class="scenario-bg trolley-bg">
   <div class="text-box">
-      <h2>The Trolley Problem</h2>
       <p>
-        In this scenario, you must choose whether to divert a runaway trolley to a track that will kill one person or keep it on the track that will kill five people.
+Perhaps the most famous ethical dilemma, in this scenario, you must choose whether to divert a runaway trolley to a track that will kill one person or keep it on the track that will kill five people.
+This scenario explores **utilitarianism** versus **deontological ethics**, posing the question of whether it is acceptable to sacrifice one life to save many.
       </p>
   </div>
 </div>